PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 but they will make no sense for `SSH`.

 Alternate automated file name resolution strategies could be considered.
-`wget` using `.1` at the end of a file when a file exists and increments until a file name does not exist.
+`wget` uses `.1` at the end of a file when a file exists and increments until if fined s file name that doesn't exist.
 `index.html` is also questionable as default when `/` is the only `Uri.Segment`.